 - What kind of treatment should I be looking for?

 - How do I find a good doctor?

 - How can I make sure to preserve my head injury claim in my personal injury case?

 - What are insurance companies looking for to confirm my head injury?

-When it comes to your physical recovery, we at BenGlassLaw (nor any attorney) can not advice you on what you need to do to get better.
-If you need to see a doctor, go see a doctor and follow his or her advice.
-And if you don’t feel comfortable with that doctor’s advice, get a second (or even third) opinion.
+When it comes to your physical recovery, we at BenGlassLaw (nor any attorney) can not advise you on what you need to do to get better.
+If you need to see a doctor, see a doctor and follow his or her advice.
+And if you don’t feel comfortable with that medical practitioner’s advice, get a second (or even third) opinion.

 However, when it comes to pursuing head injury cases in Virginia Courts, there are certain things that the automobile insurance companies will be looking for to evaluate your claim.
 These include (but obviously are not limited to):